 Networking and word of mouth are where I get most of my clients from.
 Use your downtime to go to Meetups, attend conferences, and so forth.

-If you’re not sure how long your downtime will last, you might want to cut some unnecessary items from your budget.
 Do you have any streaming TV services that you don’t watch?
 How much do you spend on your cell phone bill?
-I spend $15/month!
+I spend $15/month – find out how!

 11. Share What You’ve Learned

 If you’ve been busy, you’ve undoubtedly learned a few things.
 Why not share these things in a blog post, YouTube video, or a Meetup group?
 Or, speak at a conference!
 Teaching others is a great way to really cement your knowledge of a topic.
 Plus, you’ll get publicity and street cred!